 + What will I be able to do with this list?

 You’ll be able to identify potential publishers for your book!
-Conveniently browse and search the PDF (which is full of helpful info and tips about getting published!)
+Conveniently browse and search the PDF (which is full of helpful info and tips about the publishing industry and getting published!)
 You’ll have a list of publishers (and imprints) that you can approach without an agent, and a list of publishers that you can approach only with an agent.
 You’ll have links to publisher websites and submission guidelines, and for each publisher, you’ll see what they publish and how they describe themselves, in their own words.
 You’ll be one step closer to getting a book deal!

 + What exactly is a traditional publishing company?
 What is an imprint?

-There’s more about the traditional publishing industry and the types of publishers in the list!
+There’s more about the traditional publishing industry and the types of publishers on the list!
 In short, a traditional publishing company (i.e, HarperCollins or the other Big 5 publishing companies) acquires book manuscripts.
 They edit, package, distribute, market, and sell books.
 They pay you an advance and/or a cut of the profits from sales (royalties).
-You don’t ever pay them.
+You never pay them.
 Imprints are brand names used to publish books in a specific genre or for a specific audience.
 Some imprints are once-independent publishers that have been acquired.

 + Which traditional publishers are included in this list?